jozdev/Tracker-Covid-19/README.md

 ## Introduction

 With the recent news about covid, the considered pandemic that caused countries to stop and caused instability at a global level, we decided to develop a project with the aim of exploring third party apis and making a global trace about the situation regarding the day and the junction of everything.
-This project was developed by three computer engineering students.
+This project was developed by four computer engineering students.

 ## Demonstration